Art Utopia Berlin – A city not as it seems.

 A study of cases of Turkish Artists coming to Berlin post 2010

 Since September 2019 I am working on a project with the working title above.
-There are many visual artists who worked in Berlin in the recent years.
-They give their emotional struggles space in their artworks, despite working in a field that is precarious by nature.
+There are many visual artists who relocated from Turkey to Berlin in the recent years to flee a repressive political climate.
+They find the energy to give their emotional struggles a visual form in their artworks, despite working in a precarious field.
 The art objects play an important role in terms of creating a sense of belonging for them.
 In contrast to previous generations of so-called ‘German-Turks’, it is an active choice for many artists from Turkey to come to Germany.
-They come as individuals who try to escape a country of hopelessness.
-Their backgrounds are unique in terms of education, social privilege, and level of knowledge about art.
-However, they all have in common that they experience feelings of not belonging – of not feeling like they could fully arrive – after moving to Germany or working there temporarily.
-They are not victims, and they have unique approaches to deal with relocation.
-Talking with them and engaging with their art gives ‘empirical insights’ into their affectivity.
+Therefore it would be inappropriate to assign value to their work only in terms of seeing it as part of a ‚diversity-discourse‘ which often seems to be a criteria for evaluation in cultural policies and art-work in Berlin.

 Read more ‚unfinished texts‘ on my Blog.